 Don’t settle for anything less than the best view you can find.
 You get to pick one wife so make sure she is someone upon whom you can fix your gaze and be happy.
 And furthermore, don’t settle for where you live, where you work, or with whom you spend your time.
 Figure out who and what you love most and surround yourself with those people, places, and things.

 The Lord will direct you as needed, and at times will ask you to go outside your preferred zone.
 But there is plenty of room for collaboration.
 He wants you to enjoy your life.

 P.S.
 The one you’re currently dating is a good one 🙂

 The morning I spent strolling the Queen’s Garden to the Navajo Loop (which was closed), was one of the best walks of my life.
-The early light reflected spectacularly off of the hoodoos and pines and gave a shimmer to the snowy landscape.
+The early light reflected spectacularly off of the hoodoos and gave a shimmer to the snowy landscape.
 Blue Birds were in abundance, hopping about in the branches.
 The blowing of the wind and the cracking of the rocks broke up what was otherwise perfect silence.

 There is so much perspective to be gained in the hoodoos.

 Bryce, make a concerted effort to experience life beyond what you already know.
 Stroll among the hoodoos — whatever that means to you.
 Take cooking seriously and get some recipe books.
 Buy a trail bicycle and ride in the mountains.
 Learn to paint, or take an automotive maintenance class.
 Maybe check out the national parks right here in Utah… and use that camera I gave you!